U.S. Relations With Mali

 Bilateral Economic Relations

-Mali’s economy is growing and some foreign investment has returned in key sectors such as energy, but investment is limited by continuing insecurity in the country.
-The structural adjustment facility agreements signed between the IMF/World Bank and Mali since 1992 encourage foreign investment.
-The government’s national strategy to fight poverty as presented to the IMF, World Bank, and other donors emphasizes the role of the private sector in developing the economy.
-Mali is a member of the Economic Community of West African States (ECOWAS) and the West African Economic and Monetary Union (WAEMU), which aim to reduce trade barriers, harmonize monetary policy, and create a common market.
+Prior to the 2020 coup and the COVID-19 crisis, Mali’s economy was growing at 5.5 percent on average over the past 5 years and some foreign investment returned in key sectors such as energy, but investment remains limited by continuing insecurity in the country.
+Due to the economic impact of COVID-19 in particular, real GDP is projected to fall 2.0 percent in 2020.
+Mail is participating in the IMF/World Bank Debt Service Suspension Initiative (DSSI) which is providing space to focus resources on fighting the pandemic.
+Longer term, the government’s national strategy to fight poverty as presented to the IMF, World Bank, and other donors is focused on the role of the private sector in developing the economy.
+Mali is a member of the Economic Community of West African States (ECOWAS)

 Mali’s Membership in International Organizations

 Mali and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
-Mali is also one of 15 member countries of ECOWAS (Economic Community of West African States); one of 12 member countries of CILSS (Permanent Interstates Committee for Drought Control in the Sahel); and a member of the Group of Five (G5) Sahel.
+Mali is also one of 15 member countries of ECOWAS (Economic Community of West African States); the West African Economic and Monetary Union (WAEMU), which aim to reduce trade barriers, harmonize monetary policy, and create a common market; one of 12 member countries of CILSS (Permanent Interstates Committee for Drought Control in the Sahel); and a member of the Group of Five (G5) Sahel.
+Mali receives preferential trade access to the U.S. market under the U.S. African Growth and Opportunity Act (AGOA).

 Mali maintains an embassy in the United States at 2130 R Street NW, Washington, DC 20008 (tel.
 202-332-2249).